mccrimmonmd/utils/flow notes.md

 {*}* = same (you get the idea)
 & = add 'identity' wire to current blueprint aka 'smallest nonempty blueprint' as chip literal (OR: & = empty *transistor*, so `&*` would be * and `&: ()` or `()` would be &)
 ( _+>*->_ ) = same (???)
-&* = identity's 'this' aka identity as signal (=== *, not &)
-&** = also * (makes sense, if identity's 'this' and this's 'this' are both also 'this') &variable = add new endpoint to identity's blueprint (i.e. variable+>&*->variable)
+Each identity chip is globally unique, like Symbols--that's why they aren't inherited and don't have their own namespaces &* = identity's 'this' aka identity as signal (=== *, not &) &** = also * (makes sense, if identity's 'this' and this's 'this' are both also 'this') &variable = add new endpoint to identity's blueprint (i.e. variable+>&*->variable)